furkleindustries/accelerator-core/README.md

 ## Creating Passages

 An Accelerator story is notionally similar to a Twine story: it is a series of passages, joined by links.
 Each of these passages are TypeScript or JavaScript files.
-They contain a small amount of metadata and either a React component constructor (class or function) or a React element.
-Each placed in the `passages` directory.
+They contain a small amount of metadata and React component constructor (either a class implementing React.Component or React.PureComponent, or a stateless functional component) or a React element.
+Each is placed in the `passages` directory.

 To write a new passage, either use `accelerator-tool new passage %YOUR_PASSAGE_NAME%`, or manually create a code file within the passages directory.
 A complete passage file will look something like this: